Finding balance as a game designer

 I can completely relate.
 Whenever you get a new idea, it feels like the greatest thing ever.
 You want to drop everything and put all your energy into this new shiny idea.

 I’ve definitely found myself falling into this trap in the past.
 What I try to do now (I’m not always successful, but I still try) is to write out the idea in a file I keep dedicated to my ongoing list of game ideas.
-This list has grown to well over 100 ideas.
-The thought is that I won’t lose this idea when I write it down, and if it really is that great I will come back to it and be just as excited about it as I was when I first came up with the idea.
+This list has grown to well over 150 ideas.
+The thought is that I won’t lose the idea when I write it down and if it really is that great, I will come back to it and be just as excited about it as I was when I first came up with the idea.
 Then, I can work on it at another time when I have more capacity to start a new project.

-If I didn’t do this, I would have 100 different games started, and none of them very far along.
+If I didn’t do this, I would have 150 different games started but none of them done.

-It’s easy to start something, but much harder to take it through to completion.
+It’s easy to start something but it’s much harder to take it through to completion.

 Making progress